dimaxweb/CSSLoader/README.md

 1. Reliably understand if browser support “load” event on “link” element.
 1. Reliably understand if style sheet is applied on DOM when native “load” event doesn't provided by browser.

-Because of lot of caveats with css loading in different browsers I tried to thoroughly [test](https://github.com/dmitry1978/CssLoader/blob/master/test/unit/all.html) the plugin.
+Because of lot of caveats with css loading in different browsers I tried to [test](https://github.com/dmitry1978/CssLoader/blob/master/test/unit/all.html) each method of the plugin thoroughly.

 ## Getting Started
 Download the [production version][min] or the [development version][max].